tkernell/twitter-contest/README.md

 - ppl who maintain streak get a percent of total losers' stakes
 - losers and streak maintainers determined using tellor
 -

+# todo
+## frontend
+- connect metamask to app
+- able to call functions from frontend